Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 The previous section answered the question of how the daily happened.
 To support an argument about a relation between the daily and its sociomaterial context, in this section we attempt to reach for an understanding on how the daily could have come to take this form.

+Observing table \ref{segments-vs-boards} where the segments undergone in the daily and the kanban boards have been overlaid, we find that the team proceeds through the boards as they are presented.
+This gives rise to the idea that the structure of a daily and the structure of the boards are interrelated.
+Indeed, this is not an uncommon occurrence: `INBOX` – `FIRES` - `PRIORITY LANE` - `OUTBOX` - `QUESTIONS` is a typical sequence through the observation period.

 Segments       | Kanban board titles
 ---------------|---------------
 INTRO          | -